MaxCarlson/W11-powershell/README.md

 ## Introduction
 This repository holds various PowerShell scripts aimed at enhancing and automating different tasks within a Windows 11 setup.

+## Modules

+A short list of some of the useful module functions

+### SystemUtils
+- New-FileLink: Create a sym/hard link from a source at a dest
+- Set-PathVariable: Add a path to the User or System PATH if it doesn't exist yet

+### ClipBoardModule
+- Set-FileClipboard (sfc): Set a file equal to the current contents of the clipboard
+- Get-FileClipboard (gfc): Set your clipboard equal to the contents of the file
+- Add-ClipboardToFile (actf): Append to a file the current contents of your clipboard

 ## Scripts
 Each subfolder under Scripts/ holds it's own windows CMD or PowerShell scripts.